oors/oors/examples/blog/readme.md

 Getting started
 - you need to have node.js installed (node >= 8 is recommended)
-- you need to have mongodb running with the database you're planning to use
+- you need to have mongodb running - by default a database named "oors" is going to be used

 Installation:
 - clone the repository
 - navigate to the blog example
 - `yarn` or `npm install`
+- `yarn run seed` - this will add seed data

 Running the project:
 - `yarn run dev`